eser/stack/fp/README.md

 console.log(`Is Same: ${source === newOne}`);
 ```

-### removeFirstMatchFromArray(source, predicate)
+### removeFirstMatchFromArray(source, predicateFn)

-removes first matching item from an array or a generator.
+removes the first item in an array or generator that matches the provided
+predicate function (`predicateFn`).

 ```js
 import { removeFirstMatchFromArray } from "$cool/fp/remove-first-match-from-array.ts";